Mebus/pyslm/README.rst

 * Slicing of triangular meshes supported via the `Trimesh <https://github.com/mikedh/trimesh>`_ library.

 **Hatching:**
+The following operations are provided as a convenience to aid developing the scan strategies:

+* Offsetting of contours and boundaries
+* Trimming of lines and hatch vectors (sequentially ordered)

+The following scan strategies have been implemented as reference on platforms:

-* Standard 'alternating' hatching is available
+* Standard 'alternating' hatching
-* Stripe Scan Strategy Available
+* Stripe Scan Strategy
+* Island or Checkerboard Scan Strategy

 **Visualisation:**

-* The laser scan vectors can be visualised and
+The laser scan vectors can be visualised using ``Matplotlib``.
+The order of the scan vectors can be shown to aid development of the scan strategies.

 **Export to Machine Files:**